December 14, 2022

 Many of the big name legacy EHRs were built before behavioral design became ubiquitous, which means they fall very short when it comes to user experience, especially in comparison to modern, user-centric startups who have invested heavily in UX/UI.

 Some EHRs choose to innovate on the provider side, allowing for easier adoption by physicians across an organization, while others focus more on the patient experience.
-Putting in the work upfront to understand your target personas and their most pressing needs will help you prioritize product and EHR requirements.
+Putting in the work upfront to understand your target personas and their most pressing needs will help you prioritize product and EHR requirements. - Will the EHR enable you to meet accessibility requirements?

 Does your EHR need to support multiple languages?
 Or a higher accessibility rating?
 Does it account for end users with audio or visual impairments?